Armand V. Feigenbaum: Biography

-Feigenbaum, known as “Val”, received a bachelor's degree in industrial administration from Union College, his master's degree from the MIT Sloan School of Management, and his Ph.D. in Economics from MIT.
+Feigenbaum, known as “Val”, received a bachelor's degree in industrial administration from Union College, and worked during World War II on aircraft engine design.
+He earned his master's degree at the MIT Sloan School of Management, and his Ph.D. in Economics was also awarded by MIT.
 He was Director of Manufacturing Operations at General Electric (1958–1968), and was later the President and CEO of General Systems Company of Pittsfield, Massachusetts, an engineering firm that helps companies define business operating systems.
 Feigenbaum wrote several books and served as president of the American Society for Quality (1961–1963).
 He worked closely with his brother, Donald S. Feigenbaum.

 He died on November 13, 2014, at the age of 94.

 Key ideas

+Val Feigenbaum's significant contributions to the development of quality in business management were to link established ideas about quality into a more systematic discipline and to define total quality in a workable and practical way.

-Val Feigenbaum's contributions to the quality body of knowledge include:
+His contributions to the quality body of knowledge include: